Representing International Whistleblowers Pursuing Rewards under the Foreign Corrupt Practices Act

 If you have knowledge of Foreign Corrupt Practices Act violations and would like to know how Kohn, Kohn & Colapinto can help you with your case, please contact us by completing our Consultation Request Form.

-See our resource page on the Foreign Corrupt Practices Act or visit the Kohn, Kohn & Colapinto Blog for more information on the law and how it protects whistleblowers.
+See our Foreign Corrupt Practices Act resource page or visit the Foreign Corrupt Practices Blog section for more information on the law and how it protects whistleblowers.